 - For those characters who contract Lycanthropy, they have the ability to set a custom transformation message and a custom Lycan-form description that will replace their normal description when they have changed.
 Something similar to this and Limit Breaks is also implemented for the Morph ability of Cetra/Half-Esper characters.

 - Quest Points available that will allow a player to be able to have equipment restrings that will help tailor equipment to the character.

 - The typical combat rounds of a typical MUD are thrown out the window.
-Now instead of each character attacking at pre-defined intervals at the same time, your character's Agility stat is the determining factor in how quickly your attack rounds occur.
-If you have significantly higher AGI than your opponent, you may attack twice to his or her once.
+Now instead of each character attacking at pre-defined intervals at the same time, your character's Speed stat (largely influenced by Agility) is the determining factor in how quickly your attack rounds occur.
+If you have significantly higher Speed than your opponent, you may attack twice to his or her once.